top of page

 Jenny Beattie – Mad as a Hatter – Modern Day Millinery

 Jenny Beattie discovered millinery in her forties whilst an expat in Bangkok, Thailand.
 With a lifetime love of textiles, of making, sewing and a fine arts degree, she started making headpieces for favours and just for fun.
 In 2012 Jenny started to retrain; by 2017 she ‘left’ her husband in Bangkok and returned to London for a full-time millinery course.
 So, what is millinery like now?
 Are there any similarities today to the traditional heritage craft of millinery?
 And what about materials?
 Is it still mostly straw and felt?
-Not in Jenny Beattie Millinery’s studio, no… Join Jenny to find out how she’s making ‘Trash Hats’ in plastic and truly making her own modern headpieces.
+Not in Jenny Beattie Millinery’s studio, no. Read how she’s making ‘Trash Hats’ in plastic and truly making her own modern headpieces.

 Annual General Meeting at 2.30pm